RafRomB/imml/docs/auto_tutorials/generate_missing_modalities.rst

 Modality-wise missing data simulation (Amputation)
 ==================================================

-Evaluation and benchmarking of new algorithms under diverse conditions is essential to ensure their robustness, added value and generalizability. `iMML` simplifies this process by simulating incomplete multi-modal datasets with block-wise missing data.
+Evaluation and benchmarking of new algorithms or models under diverse conditions is essential to ensure their robustness, added value and generalizability. `iMML` simplifies this process by simulating incomplete multi-modal datasets with block-wise missing data.
 This so-called data amputation process allows for controlled testing of methods by introducing missing data from various mechanisms that reflect real-world scenarios where different modalities may be partially observed or entirely missing.

 What you will learn:

-- The four amputation (missingness) mechanisms supported by iMML (PM, MCAR, MNAR, MEM).
+- The four amputation (missingness) mechanisms supported by `iMML` (PM, MCAR, MNAR, MEM).
-- How to generate modality-wise incomplete multi-modal datasets with Amputer.
+- How to generate modality-wise incomplete multi-modal datasets with ``Amputer``.
 - How to visualize missingness patterns across modalities.
 - How missingness mechanisms and rates affect per-modality data availability.